differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-15-beam-telemetry-cowboy-metrics.md

 ## What's next?

 Writing the metrics to the logger is a _start_, but it's not going to give us any pretty graphs.
-To do that, we'll need to discuss integration with Graphite, or Prometheus, or InfluxDB, or whatever.
+To do that, we'll need to integrate with Graphite, or Prometheus, or InfluxDB, or whatever.
 I'll discuss that in a later blog post.